Sun-lab/dMeth/Blueprint_pipeline/README.md

 * step3-RunMethy.R: generate methylation mixture and run cell type deconvolution.

-* step4-runExpr.R: generate DNA expression mixture data and then perform CIBERSORT and compare the result with results from methylation data.
+* step4-runExpr.R: generate gene expression mixture data and then perform CIBERSORT and compare the result with results from methylation data.

 # Reference